kun-ecology/BioticResistance_InvasionContinuum/README.md

 This repository contains all the required data and code to reproduce the analyses and visualization in the following study:

 - Kun Guo, Petr Pyšek, Milan Chytrý, Jan Divíšek, Martina Sychrová, Zdeňka Lososová, Mark van Kleunen, Simon Pierce, Wen-Yong Guo.
-Stage dependence of Elton’s biotic resistance hypothesis of biological invasions.
-Nature Plants.
-Accepted.
+[Stage dependence of Elton’s biotic resistance hypothesis of biological invasions](https://doi.org/10.1038/s41477-024-01790-0).
+Nature Plants 10:1484-1492.

 ## How to use